 The social worker and nurse case manager collaborate with the burn team to facilitate the patient’s safe discharge from the Burn Center to another level of care.
 The social worker can provide crisis counseling to families experiencing stress, anxiety and communication issues.
 The case manager advocates for the patient and assists with the coordination of care.

 Irina Magnis, RN, BSN

 Registered dietitians evaluate patients for their complex nutrition requirements.
 Metabolic studies and replacement of key nutrients is essential to ensure proper nutrition for wound healing and successful recovery.

-The Adult Burn Center’s program for plastic reconstruction and rehabilitation of burn survivors that has had a national and international reputation for nearly 20 years.
-The reconstruction program uses plastic surgery services to correct dysfunction and deformity related to burn injury, including skin grafts, tissue transfer or reconstructive surgery.
-The plastic surgeons at Johns Hopkins also use a number of techniques to decrease the size and appearance of scarring, including dermabrasion, surgical revision and laser treatment.
+The Burn Center’s plastic and reconstructive surgery and rehabilitation programs are recognized both nationally and internationally.
+Burn-related dysfunction and deformities are treated using skin grafts, tissue transfer or reconstructive surgery.
+The plastic surgeons at the Scar Revision Clinic at Green Spring Station also use a number of techniques to decrease the size and appearance of scarring, including dermabrasion, surgical revision and laser treatment.

 Plastic and reconstructive surgery improves a burn survivor’s physical appearance and function, which also increases the patient’s quality of life.
 The reconstruction program applies the same multidisciplinary approach to patients.

 In the Outpatient Burn Wound Clinic, specialized doctors will check your wounds and provide you with the necessary treatment to promote healing.
 Prescriptions, medications and dressing orders can be obtained here.
 You may also be seen by physical and/or occupational therapists to assist with exercise.
 You will be measured for compression garments, if needed.